Allotments Information

 Who maintains the tracks and paths on the allotment site?

-We maintain the main tracks on the site.
+We (City of Lincoln Council) maintain the main tracks on the site.
 The smaller grass paths between the plots (either side of the plot) are the responsibility of the plot holders on either side of it to maintain.

-Paths must be kept clear for access at all times, so plot holders should create safety hazards for others by littering paths with various items.
-If the path is grass, it must be regularly mowed.
-This access path should be approx. 50cm in width.
+Paths must be kept clear at all times for access.
+Items must not be left on pathways, as these create safety hazards for others.
+Grassed paths must be regularly mowed.
+Access paths should be approximately 50cm in width.

 Do I have to live in the city of Lincoln to have a City of Lincoln Council allotment?